 School officials who have a legitimate educational interest: Personally identifiable information about a student can be disclosed to school officials with legitimate educational interests without written consent of the parent or eligible student.
 A school official is a person employed by CTECS as an administrator, supervisor, teacher, or support staff member (including health or medical staff and law enforcement unit personnel); a person serving on the CTECS Board; or a person or company with whom the CTECS has contracted to perform a special task (such as an attorney, auditor, medical consultant, or therapist).
-The term "school official" includes, but is not limited to the following: the superintendent, assistant superintendents, administrators, supervisors, education consultants, teachers, school nurses, medical advisors, psychologists, social workers, guidance counselors, occupational therapists, speech and language therapists, paraprofessionals, support or clerical staff, security personnel, school resource officers, members of the CTECS' Board and State Board of Education; attorneys who represent CTECS and the State Board of Education, human resources staff, Equal Employment Opportunity or Affirmative Action personnel, accountants, auditors, transportation personnel, medical or educational consultants or therapists; or as a hearing officer or mediator in discipline and special education cases.
+The term "school official" includes, but is not limited to the following: the superintendent, assistant superintendents, administrators, supervisors, education consultants, teachers, school nurses, medical advisors, psychologists, social workers, guidance counselors, occupational therapists, speech and language therapists, paraprofessionals, support or clerical staff, security personnel, school resource officers, members of the CTECS' Board; attorneys who represent CTECS, human resources staff, Equal Employment Opportunity or Affirmative Action personnel, accountants, auditors, transportation personnel, medical or educational consultants or therapists; or as a hearing officer or mediator in discipline and special education cases.